ariga/atlas-action/README.md

         cloud-token: ${{ secrets.ATLAS_TOKEN }}
     - uses: actions/checkout@v4
       with:
+        # Use personal access token to trigger workflows after commits are pushed by the action.
+        token: ${{ secrets.PAT }}
         fetch-depth: 0
     # Skip the step below if your CI is already configured with a Git account.
     - name: config git to commit changes